batmac/ccat/README.md

   -h, --help               print usage
       --selfupdate         Update to latest Github release
-      --check              Check version with the latest Github release
+      --check              Check version with the latest Github release -d, --debug              debug what we are doing
+  -k, --insecure           get files insecurely (globally)
 ---
 ccat <files>...
  - highlighter (used with -H):